 You'll be familiar with organisational structures; their mission, objectives, strategies and tactics adopted by organisations; measures of performance such as critical success factors and key performance indicators; organisational cultures and cultural dimensions.

-A core component of a BA’s role is analytical thinking.
+A core component of a junior BA’s role is analytical thinking.
 In the early stages, you’ll gain understanding of a problem or situation by breaking it down systematically into its component parts and identifying the relationships between these parts; selecting the appropriate method/tool to resolve the problem and reflecting critically on the result, so that what is learnt is identified and assimilated.

 Written expression and emails